Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms - NewsBreak

 Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms

-A Chinese balloon flies above Billings, Montana, on Feb.
+A Chinese balloon flies above Billings, Montana on Feb.
 1, 2023.
-(Chase Doak/Special to States Newsroom).
+(Photo by Chase Doak, Special to States Newsroom)

 WASHINGTON — U.S. Secretary of State Antony Blinken will postpone his planned trip to Beijing after the U.S. detected a Chinese surveillance balloon hovering over Montana.